 - Why your work is important and why you should be the one to receive this opportunity.

-In terms of length, there isn’t a universal answer.
+In terms of length when writing a PhD proposal, there isn’t a universal answer.

 Some institutions will require a short, concise proposal (1000 words), while others allow for a greater amount of flexibility in the length and format of the proposal.